Bernese Rescue & Rehoming

 Services

-Often circumstances dictate that rehoming is the only solution but Rescue can also help with advice and behaviour/training suggestions to perhaps address problems and remove the need to rehome or give lifestyle advice to help you with your dog but the priority always has to be the dogs in need of rehoming.
-For some people talking through the issues they are having can help to resolve them and the resources of the whole club membership can be utilised to help.
-Sometimes putting people in touch with an experienced person to talk to, local to them, can help to resolve their problems with their Bernese.
-Whatever the problem you and your dog are having it will not, well 99.999% not, be a new problem and someone will have dealt with it before and someone will be able to offer help.
+Often circumstances will dictate that rehoming is the only solution and this is the case for most people contacting Rescue for help.
+However Rescue can also help with advice and behaviour/training suggestions to perhaps address problems and remove the need to rehome or give lifestyle advice to help you with your dog but the priority always has to be the dogs in need of rehoming.
+For some people talking through the issues they are having can help to resolve them and the resources available within the club membership can be utilised to help.
+Sometimes putting people in touch with an experienced Bernese person local to them, to talk with face to face and meet the dog can help to resolve their problems with their Bernese.
+Whatever the problem you and your dog are having it will not, well maybe a 99.9% chance not, be a new problem and someone will have dealt with it before and someone will be able to offer help.

 .